 The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

-Students interested in participating in the Fall 2017 NYU Prague Academic Internship Program need to submit an application by Wednesday, February 15 (11:59pm ET).
-Students will be notified of admission by mid-March.
+Students interested in participating in the Fall 2017 NYU Prague Academic Internship Program need to submit an application by Wednesday, April 19 (11:59pm ET).
+Students will be notified of admission by the end of April.
 Students are welcome to apply to the Academic Internship Program prior to acceptance to NYU Prague.
 This program is competitive and students are encouraged to take the application process seriously.

 To apply, students must complete the following steps: